-By timothy from Slashdot's clever-little-devil department
+By timothy from Slashdot's sink-within-a-sink department

-By timothy from Slashdot's them-as-has-gits-by-law department
+By samzenpus from Slashdot's don't-report-me department

 An anonymous reader writes "The Register reports on a request from the US National Sheriffs' Association, which "wants Google to block its crowd-sourced traffic app Waze from being able to report the position of police officers, saying the information is putting officer's lives at risk."
 From the article: "'The police community needs to coordinate an effort to have the owner, Google, act like the responsible corporate citizen they have always been and remove this feature from the application even before any litigation or statutory action,' AP reports Sheriff Mike Brown, the chairman of the NSA's technology committee, told the association's winter conference in Washington....Brown called the app a 'police stalker,' and said being able to identify where officers were located could put them at personal risk.
 Jim Pasco, executive director of the Fraternal Order of Police, said his members had concerns as well.
 'I can think of 100 ways that it could present an officer-safety issue,' Pasco said.
 'There's no control over who uses it.
 So, if you're a criminal and you want to rob a bank, hypothetically, you use your Waze.'"Read Replies (0)